lineuve/forge-webapp-samples/README.md

 This repository is provided with a login callback html file that makes this task easy.
 The file is located in `plugins/login/login-callback.html` and you should set your REDIRECT_URI to `http://example.com/your-app/client/plugins/login/login-callback.html` (assumed the home page of your app is `http://example.com/your-app/client`)
 * **ENV** - The environment of the API - `dev` / `stg` / `prd`.
 Default is `dev`.
-* **SERVER_3_LEGGED_ENDPOINT** - The endpoint of the callback for the 3-legged authorization flow, returns the access_token.
-For more details see next section.
+* **AUTH_SERVER_URL** - The server path that implements the endpoints for the authorization flow.
-* **SERVER_REFRESH_TOKEN_ENDPOINT** - The refresh token endpoint for the 3-legged authorization flow, returns the access_token.
 For more details see next section.

 #### Authentication server setup
 This repo ships with a nodejs authorization server.
 For more details see the `authentication_server/README.MD`

 ### The contents of this repository
 This repository demonstrates the use of Forge APIs in a 3D Model Healing Utility For Printing (healing-utility.html) -